 bone) is the inner, softer portion of the bone, and cortical bone is the outer,

 harder layer of bone.
 Cancellous bone undergoes turnover at a faster rate than cortical bone.
 As a result, if osteoclast and osteoblast activity become mismatched, cancellous bone is affected more rapidly than cortical bone.
-Certain areas in the body have a higher ratio of cancellous bone to cortical bone such as the spine (vertebrae), the wrist (distal radius) and the hips (femoral neck).
+Certain areas in the body have a higher ratio of cancellous bone to cortical bone such as the spine (vertebrae), the wrist (distal radius), and the hips (femoral neck).

 Most of a person's bone mass is achieved by early adulthood.
-After that time, the bone mass gradually decline throughout the rest of a person's life.
+After that time, the bone mass gradually declines throughout the rest of a person's life.
 There is a normal rate of decline in bone mass with age in both men and women.
 For women, in addition to age, the menopause transition itself causes an extra degree of bone loss.
 This bone loss is greatest in the first

 three to six years after menopause.
 Women can lose up to 20% of the total bone mass during this time.
 Since women generally have a lower bone mass to begin with in comparison with men, the ultimate result is a higher risk of fracture in postmenopausal women as compared to men of the same age.
 Nevertheless, it is important to remember that men may also be at risk for osteoporosis, especially if they have certain illnesses, a low testosterone level, are smokers, take certain medications, or are sedentary.
 The best method to prevent osteoporosis is to achieve as high a bone mass by early adulthood with a proper diet and regular exercise.
 Unfortunately, osteoporosis is not often considered during this time in a person's life.